make2explore/reSpeaker-Smart-Home-AI-Assistant/Codes/Home-Controller-XIAO-ESP32S3/README.md

 ---

-## 15. Part of the Complete AI Smart Home Project
+## 15. Part of the Complete 'reSpeaker Smart Home AI Assistant' Project

-This Home Controller is one part of our complete AI smart-home system:
+This Home Controller is one part of our complete 'reSpeaker Smart Home AI Assistant' system:

 - **Seeed Studio reSpeaker Voice AI Development Kit** — the voice interface and hero hardware
 - **XIAO ESP32-S3 Home Controller** — device control and environmental sensing